 4. Stay Three to Five Days at Disneyland in Summer

 Also, a multi-day ticket saves money per day and is not subject to tiers and blackout dates like the 1-Day tickets are.
 You have 13 days after the first use to visit.
 You still need to reserve all days in advance, as days do fill up.
-(Psst ... you can save even more when you purchase discount Disneyland Resort tickets from your favorite froggy friends.
-Just remember to make a theme park reservation as soon as you receive your tickets via email!)
+(Psst ... if you've purchased discount Disneyland Resort tickets from your favorite froggy friends, just remember to make a theme park reservation as soon as you receive your tickets via email!)

 5. Arrive Early